-- 1. TPI will calculate over-payments in respect of each Route Section for a financial year.
-For the purpose of the Overpayment Rules, the financial year commences on 1 July and finishes on 30 June.
-The commencement date for the Overpayment Rules will be 1 July of the financial year following completion of the approval process for all regulatory documents required to be put in place under the Act and the Code (being the segregation arrangements, the four Part 5 instruments and the floor and ceiling costs). - 2.
-Where an over-payment is greater than the 10% allowed for breaches of the Ceiling for that Route Section for the financial year, TPI must reimburse the Operators on that Route Section of the amount of over-payment, calculated on a pro-rata basis according to the formula in rule 3 below, within 3 months of the end of the financial year. - Payments to Operators will be allocated based on the total annual Access Revenue above the Floor by each Operator on the Route, in accordance with the following formula:
+- TPI will calculate over-payments in respect of each Route Section for a financial year.
+For the purposes of the Overpayment Rules, the financial year commences on 1 July and finishes on 30 June.
+The commencement date for the Overpayment Rules will be 1 July of the Financial Year following completion of the approval process for all regulatory documents required to be put in place under the Act and the Code (being the segregation arrangements, the four Part 5 instruments and the floor and ceiling costs). - 2.
+Where an over-payment is greater than the 10% allowed for breaches of the Ceiling for that Route Section for the financial year, TPI must reimburse the Operators on that Route Section of the amount of over-payment, calculated on a pro-rata basis according to the formula in rule 3 below, within 3 months of the end of the financial year. - 3.
+Payments to Operators will be allocated based on the total annual Access Revenue above the Floor by each Operator on the Route, in accordance with the following formula:

-An Operators (b) annual Access Amount of Net Overpayment plus Revenue above the Floor, plus Non- interest accrued for the Route section Access Revenue (received from that Operator) for the Route Section
+An Operators1 annual Access Amount of Net Overpayment plus

+Revenue above the Floor, plus Non Access Revenue (received from that

+Operator) for the Route Section

-Total Annual Access Revenue (a) above the Floor, plus total Non Access Revenue, for the Route Section
+Total Annual Access Revenue above the Floor, plus total Non Access Revenue, for the Route Section